aemon1407/KWSPZapTest/README.md

 ### <a name="https"/> g.
 HTTPS Implementation (TLS/SSL)

 ### <a name="cookie"/> h.
 Cookie Poisoning
+ #### Identify Vulnerabilities
+  - Risk Level: Low
+  - Confidence Level: Medium
+  - Set-Cookie: __cflb
+  - CWE ID: 1275
+  - WASC ID: 13

+ #### Evaluate Vulnerabilities
+  - A cookie has been set with its SameSite attribute set to "none", which means that the cookie can be sent as a result of a 'cross-site' request.
+The SameSite attribute is an effective counter measure to cross-site request forgery, cross-site script inclusion, and timing attacks.

+  - There are two main ways CWE-1275 can manifest:
+    - Missing SameSite Attribute: The cookie doesn't have the SameSite attribute set at all.
+This means the browser might include the cookie with requests from any website, including potentially malicious ones.
+    - Incorrect SameSite Attribute Value: The cookie has the SameSite attribute set to a value that weakens the protection against CSRF attacks.
+For example, setting it to 'None' allows the browser to include the cookie with cross-site requests.

+ #### Prevent Vulnerabilities
+  - Set the SameSite attribute to 'Strict' on all sensitive cookies.
+This ensures that the browser won't include the cookie with requests from other websites, significantly reducing the risk of CSRF attacks.

 ### <a name="xss"/> i.
 Potential XSS

 ### <a name="info"/> j.
 Information Disclosure